lqc/thinkcspy/source/exceptions.rst

     def show_poly():
         try:
-            win = turtle.Screen()   # Grab or create some resource - a window...
+            win = turtle.Screen()   # Grab/create a resource, eg a window
             tess = turtle.Turtle()

-                # This dialog could be cancelled, or the conversion to int might fail.
+            # This dialog could be cancelled,
+            # or the conversion to int might fail.
             n = int(input("How many sides do you want in your polygon?")) angle = 360 / n
             for i in range(n):      # Draw the polygon tess.forward(10)
                 tess.left(angle)
-            time.sleep(3)           # make program wait for a few seconds
+            time.sleep(3)           # make program wait a few seconds
         finally:
             win.bye()               # close the turtle's window.